woodstone121/DeepCore/_posts/2017-04-27-Creating_Synthetic_Clouds.md

 Now let's create an add_clouds function that we can use to augment images in the future.
 To speed things up a little, we're dropping PIL from the augmentation process and just using pure numpy to add clouds to the image (I'm still using PIL to load the image).
 This function assumes we're dealing with square images.
 If you want it to work with non-square images, you'll have to modify the script to resize the clouds to match the image size.

-Then let's add some clouds to [my favorite map projection](https://xkcd.com/977/).
+Finally, let's add some clouds to [my favorite map projection](https://xkcd.com/977/).

 {% highlight python %}